 Each county may enter any combination of novice and juniors in the following classes (although they will compete in separate novice and junior categories).

-Novice and Junior contestants may enter up to 3 entries for appearance and construction judging, but will have to select their favorite to model in the fashion show.
+Novice and Junior contestants enter 1 entry for appearance and construction judging, and will model this item in the fashion show the following day.

 APPEARANCE AND CONSTRUCTION JUDGING

 Appearance Judging